 Wine is a subjective, personal experience.
 Like fine art or music, each person can and will experience wine in a different way.
 While some find joy in a deep and complex evaluation of wine, most find the key question to evaluate a wine is: Do you like it?
 With this in mind, we enjoy greeting guests at our Tasting Room or on the road and sharing our unique experience that is Silver Oak.

-Here is what it takes to be in a Silver Oak bottle:
+Here is what goes in to each Silver Oak bottle.

 Silver Oak complements winery-owned fruit with grapes from top independent growers throughout the Napa and Alexander Valley appellations, giving our winemaking team access to the highest-caliber fruit to make Cabernet of the finest quality.